 Creating coupons and referring students is an important part of any instructor's promotional strategy.
-When students use your coupon or referral link to enroll in your course, you will receive 97% of the revenue share.
+When students use your coupon or referral link to enroll in your course, you will receive 97% of the net revenue.

-Rules and guidelines for using course coupons and referral links can be viewed here.
+- Review our rules and guidelines for using course coupons and referral links.

 Course referral links

 Every paid course you publish has a referral link, which you can use to share and promote the course.
 When a student clicks on the link and proceeds to purchase your course within 24 hours, you will be credited with the sale, regardless of where the student clicked on the link (e.g., an affiliate site).

 Referral links have no influence on the price displayed to learners.
 If you have opted into Udemy Deals, learners may be offered a discount for your course when following your referral link.
 If you have not opted into Deals, however, learners will always see your list price when following a referral link.

 You can access the course referral link by navigating to the course page, and then by clicking Promotions on the left-hand side.

 In addition to referral links, you can create coupons to promote your courses.
 You can create up to three coupons per course each month.